vj2001/project_movies/README.md

 ```
 npm start
 ```
-3. Run the command to start client on port 3000
+3. Run the command to start react app on port 3000
 ```
 cd client
 npm start